Sherritt International: Technologies

-Sherritt’s Technologies group provides technical support, process optimization and technology development services to Sherritt’s operating divisions, and identifies opportunities for the Corporation as a result of its research and development activities.
-Its activities include the internally focused development of technologies that provide strategic advantages to the Corporation; evaluating, developing and commercializing process technologies for natural resource based industries, in particular for the hydrometallurgical recovery of non-ferrous metals; and providing technical support for Sherritt’s operations, marketing and business development arms.
+Sherritt's Technologies group provided technical support, process optimization and technology development services to Sherritt's operating divisions, and identified opportunities for the Corporation as a result of its research and development activities.
+Its activities included the internally focused development of technologies that provided strategic advantages to the Corporation; evaluating, developing and commercializing process technologies for natural resource based industries, in particular for the hydrometallurgical recovery of non-ferrous metals; and providing technical support for Sherritt’s operations, marketing and business development arms.

+The Technologies division was closed in July 2025 as part of the organization's efforts to adapt to the current business environment (low nickel prices), resulting in a significant reduction of Sherritt's workforce.

 History

 The company was named after Carl Sherritt, an American citizen and teamster on local rail construction projects who, after becoming a trapper and prospector, staked copper prospects in the Cold Lake area of Manitoba; and J. Peter Gordon, a civil engineer who had also worked on the railroad construction.
 Eldon Brown was the company's first employee and general superintendent.

+The company operated the Sherritt-Gordon Mine from 1931 until 1951, leaving behind 7.7 mega tons of tailings, polluting Kississing Lake in what the Winnipeg Free Press described the pollution around the mine as "one of the worst cases of acidic mine drainage in the world".

 The Sherritt process, hydrometallurgical cobalt extraction techniques that enhance recovery from nickel-cobalt sulfide concentrates, is named for Sherritt Gordon Mines Ltd.